alamuv/pomodoro/README.md

 - Run `npm test`

 ## Additional notes
-- This application does not make use of SSL when sending usernames and passwords to the server.
-For a production-grade application this would be a major security concern.
-However, I felt it was a reasonable compromise for a simple 'proof-of-concept' app
 - A significant amount of ES6 has been used in writing this app.
 For the backend, ensure that you are running `Node v6.1.0`.
 For the frontend, run `grunt` (ensure you have the `grunt-cli` installed) after making any changes (the transpiled versions of the frontend javascript files will be saved in the `dist` folder)